Keeping Texas School Buses Safe

 If Your Child Has Been Injured in a School Bus Accident, You Need an Experienced Central Texas Personal Injury Attorney

-If your child has been injured in a school bus accident, Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Central Texas is here to help.
+If your child has been injured in a school bus accident, Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Central Texas is here to help.
 Mr. Pritchard has the experience, dedication, and compassion to fight for the best possible resolution of your child’s claim.
-For more information, please contact or call us at (254) 220-4225 today.
+For more information, please contact us online or call us at (254) 781-4222 today.